UniMath/agda-unimath/CONTRIBUTING.md

   manual maintenance is required for this file.

 **Note**: The previous two hooks only detect tracked files.
-This means that if you add or delete files, they must be staged for these hooks to take them properly into consideration.
+This means that if you add or delete files, they must be staged for these hooks to take these changes into consideration.
 This gives you finer control over your commits.
-For instance, if a file is not ready to be committed, you can still use our pre-commit tool and simply not stage that file.
+For instance, if a file is not ready to be committed, you can still use the pre-commit tool and just not stage that file.

 <!--
 - **Python scripts formatting**: Performs `autopep8` formatting on Python